 It has HDMI, USB-C, Wi-Fi, and Bluetooth for an impressive set of connectivity.
 But there’s no GPS and only one SD card slot.
 There’s no built-in flash, but there is a hot shoe for firing a speedlite.

 Both the LED touchscreen and the electronic viewfinder (EVF) are excellent.
 They are bright and clear, and there’s no perceptible lag.
-Not everyone uses or likes a viewfinder.
-But there are plenty of situations where they are a real bonus.
-And the Nikon Z fc’s are fantastic.

-Videographers probably care less about viewfinders.
-But they will like the articulating screen and overall video performance.
-You can shoot 1080p at up to 120 fps and 4K at 30 fps.
-There is a recording limit of 30 minutes, but this is common in a lot of cameras.
-That might deter some filmmakers, but it’s a handy performer for both still and video work.
+There is a recording limit of 30 minutes, but this is common in a lot of cameras at this level.
+That might deter some filmmakers, but it’s a handy performer for online content and other short-form video work.

 And that brings us on to the real delight of the Nikon Z fc.
-How it handles, and how it looks.
+How it handles and how it looks.
 In real life, it’s surprisingly small.
 Because it looks like an old-fashioned SLR brick, you expect it to be the same size.
 But it is tiny by comparison, which is great for long photo shoots.

 The aesthetics are beautiful.
 Metal dials engraved with numbers allow the tactile joy of physically controlling the settings.
 A tiny LCD screen to display your f-stop is a touch of modernity mixed with a retro look and feel.
 I think it looks best in faux leatherette and brushed metal, especially when paired with a matching DX 15-50mm lens.